 - Pause at the chest and slowly straighten arms again, while not moving position of the back.
 Your weight should be central – almost as if you are standing on pedals.

-How to make it harder: By increasing the pause at the top of the rep, you will fatigue more rapidly, and it is harder to maintain the bent over position.
+How to make it harder: By increasing the pause at the top of the rep, you’ll tire more rapidly, and it’s harder to maintain the bent over position.
 In addition to this, you can take more tension into the band, use a stronger band, or add more reps.